Our Approach

 Beautiful, Balanced Plant Communities

 For each design, we carefully choose plant combinations that will support a rich diversity of wildlife such as native bees, butterflies, moths, dragonflies, hummingbirds, songbirds, and amphibians.
+Plants are also selected for functional ecosystem services such as mitigating water run-off and soil erosion.

 Land Acknowledgement